Morning Headache? It Could Be Sleep Apnea

-Obstructive Sleep Apnea & Morning Headache
+Obstructive Sleep Apnea & Waking Up with Headaches

 According to the JAMA Internal Medicine, “Awakening headaches are associated with OSA.
 These headaches are of brief duration and their occurrence and severity increase with increasing OSA severity.
 Treatment of OSA with continuous positive airway pressure or uvulopalatopharyngoplasty can reduce these headaches.”
 In addition, their research shows that:

 • Waking up with a headache is traditionally associated with sleep disorders.
+Chronic headaches are often linked to sleep disorders, including obstructive sleep apnea.

 • Clinical studies have reported a high association between morning headaches, obstructive sleep apnea syndrome, and snoring.
+Daily morning headaches are also commonly reported by patients with obstructive sleep apnea.

 • Between 18% and 41% of patients with OSAS have experienced headaches upon awakening in the morning.